Docs

 Starting a thread

-Replying and resolving
+Finding and resolving threads

 Moving a thread